HunterShanks/HunterShanks/README.md

 Everyone calls me Shanks, I'm currently completing my Bachelor's Degree in Computer Science.
 I have a strong passion for cybersecurity.
 I'm enthusiastic and always excited to learn something new.

 ## Currently Learning
-- Information System Security
+- Reverse Engineering
-- tryhackme
+- Binary Exploitation

 ## Courses that should not be taken simultaneously
 - Artificial Intelligence